Green Party (Ireland): Internal disputes

+Notable achievements

-On 23 July 2021, one of the Greens' flagship policies, the Climate Action and Low Carbon Development (Amendment) Bill 2021, was signed into law by the President.
-The bill creates a legally binding path to net zero emissions by 2050.
+The Climate Action and Low Carbon Development (Amendment) Act 2021 was one of the Greens' flagship policies.
+The law enacted a legally binding path to net zero emissions by 2050.
 Five-year carbon budgets produced by the Climate Change Advisory Council will dictate the path to carbon neutrality, with the aim of the first two budgets creating a 51% reduction by 2030.
 The five-year budgets will not be legally binding.

+The party also secured significantly increased budgets for active and sustainable travel including greenways and cycle lanes, the LocalLink rural bus network, decreases in public transport fares, a new forestry programme, increased incentives for solar and for retrofit, and the recognition of the circular economy.
+Outside of the core climate and environmental policies the party also implemented a pilot scheme for a basic income for the arts sector and large cuts in childcare costs.

+In June 2024, the European Union Environment Council approved the Nature Restoration Law which was described as "among the EU's biggest environmental policies".
+The role of Eamon Ryan in convincing other ministers to support the law was considered to be pivotal to its success.